Pitt-IshiharaLab/compressiontools/README.md

 #### Python script for batch conversion and compression

-We basically want to repeat the above command for all files in a given directory.
-To do this, we will use a Python script.
+To repeat the above command for all files in a given directory, we will use a Python script.

 <!--